 The floors are polished concrete; the chairs American walnut wrought into mid-century Scandinavian form and polished to a high gloss.
 When you’re not eating or chatting, you’re here to admire the Story Bridge, which is spectacularly lit by night.

 Contrary to popular belief, the restaurant isn’t named after Ryan Squires.
 The site was once owned by a merchant who held the title of esquire.
-In 2019 it’ll be something new again, when Squires’ lease is up.
+Some time after 2018 it’ll be something new again, when Squires’ lease is up.
 He’s already plotting his next move.